Keep your heating bills down and learn how to winterize your home on a budget with these tips to save money on heating

 You know how on the info sheet for the house the previous owner is supposed to put how much the monthly utilities bill is?
 The previous owner for ours put down $78.
 Our first bill? $300.
 I was not happy.

 We were used to living on less, not spending a lot on heat and in no way did we splurge.
 Previously to moving to our first house we have lived in a camper and only used a space heater and previously to that we lived in an very old house and only heated 2 rooms.
 There was no way our bill could be $300.

 1. If you think the bill is wrong, don’t be afraid to call the electric company.
 (Or gas or whatever heat source you have.)
 Our house had all electric cove heating.
 We received a 30% discount on our heating bill from October to March for using “green heat.”
 And our bill was still $300.
 Our first call was to the electric company.
 They sent an electrician out from the company and examined our heating devices and electric box.
 We learned that even if the heaters said they were off, they still took electricity until you switched off the breakers.
+(Nice, right??)
 It didn’t cost anything for them to come out and inspect and we learned a valuable tip.

 2. Turn off the heat in the rooms you don’t use.
-When we first moved in we rarely used the living room and one of the bedrooms, preferring to hang out in the computer room.
+When we first moved in we rarely used the living room and one of the bedrooms, preferring to hang out in the office.
 We heated that room, the bathrooms, the main bedroom, and the kitchen, and that was it.
 Unless you are concerned about pipes freezing under any of these rooms (which you could insulate) this works fine.